No relations have yet been associated.

 NPicchetti (about seven years ago)

-Definition contributed by CTorgerson about six years ago:Subjects view images of actions in order to learn the action themselves.REVISION 3
+Definition contributed by CTorgerson about seven years ago:Subjects view images of actions in order to learn the action themselves.REVISION 3

 Definition contributed by BGregory about seven years ago:Subjects view images of moving body parts.REVISION 2